This post is in collaboration with SDTA.

 2. Celebrate the Greatest Generation

 Not too far from the Museum of Contemporary Art is an outdoor art installation honoring military history.
 The Greatest Generation Art Collection is located amidst other military memorials in Tuna Harbor Park.
-You can download a PDF for a walking, guided tour here.

 3. Art in the Park